JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

     AWS.name as awsAccount
 ```

-**Are there assume role trusts from one AWS account to other external entities?**
+To know if there are assume role trusts from one AWS account to other external entities:

 ```j1ql
 Find aws_account